Toxic gas leak gives guests breathing problems at Sydney hotel

 The chemical reaction can produce hydrogen chloride gas.

-Vaughan said the gas flowed through the air conditioning system in the building, which faces Hyde Park in the city centre, at around 9 a.m.
-(2300 Tuesday GMT).
+Vaughan said the gas flowed through the air conditioning system in the building, which faces Hyde Park in the city centre, at around 9am local time (7am Singapore time).

 A spokeswoman for Accor SA, owner of the Pullman Hotel had no immediate comment.